yigit006/wazuh-siem-docs/README.md

 ### 🤔 Why This Project?

-- **Step-by-Step Guide**: Clear, beginner-friendly instructions backed by screenshots and command-line examples.
+- **Step by Step Guide**: Understandable even for beginners, each step is supported by command line examples.
 - **Realistic Simulation**: Hands-on practice with attack and detection cycles to experience how a SIEM operates in real environments.
 - **Flexible & Extensible**: A solid foundation you can extend with different network topologies or additional security tools.